Jewish Board of Guardians (United Kingdom): Controlling the immigration of the Jewish poor

-Systems of Relief
+Systems of relief

 Loans

 The board provided relief through the use of loans.
-"Money was almost never used and the Board considered cash relief an ultimate last resort."

 The board established a loans committee that oversaw the distributions by the charity.

-"In its first 17 years the Board provided 1767 loans totaling £226322".
-Despite their wish to keep them low, loans given by the Board did increase.
+Despite their wish to keep them low, loans given by the board did increase.
 One of the initial reliefs given by the board was the loaning of sewing machines.

-"These machines were lent to deserving borrowers, who paid for them in installments."
-The Board used the money gained from this to buy more machines and repeat the process.
-"By 1864 they had managed to by 26 machines."
+The board used the money gained from this to buy more machines and repeat the process.

 This system of relief was later taken over by Messrs Singer themselves.

-"In 1866 the loans committee became a department in itself, under the supervisions of David Benjamin, a benefactor of the committee."
 Under this new system the loans could be organized and controlled more closely.
 It also allowed the more respectable classes to apply for relief in private separately to the wider public.
 The security of the loans committee created a confidence, which encouraged donations.
 The provisions attached to the loans also meant they were not misused.
-"In 1887 the capital of the loans committee was increased and donations such as the 3,000,000 francs by Baronesse de Hirsch allowed the committee to expand."

 By 1907 it had an annual turnover of £13,000.

-Education, Apprenticeships and Employment
+Education, apprenticeships and employment

 The Jewish Board of Guardians main aim was to create a self-supporting class.
 They focused on education and apprenticing the future generations to stop them becoming impoverished.
-"The work committee acted in conjunction with the loans committee and became the industrial committee in 1872."

 The board aimed to provide apprenticeships for boys and girls.

-Laurie Magnus states that, "Following the loans of sewing machines the industrial committee used this money to accomplish 2 main purposes:

-Loan of tools and implements to carpenters, cabinet makers, show-makers, printers, book-binders and other mechanics on the same basis as the on which the loans of sewing-machines to tailors and umbrella makers had hitherto conducted.

-Giving security for tailors and mechanics to enable them to obtain work from warehouses and workshops."